 Ever been blinded by a bright-white theme first thing in the morning?
 Dark mode in iOS 13 can save you from scorched corneas by setting your iPhone to a darker tone.
 This change applies across all system apps, including Messages and Safari, but Apple also encourages third-party developers to add dark mode-compatible themes to their apps.

-To find Dark mode, open your Settings app and then scroll down and hit Display & Brightness.
-Here you can toggle between the Light and Dark themes by tapping the tick box beneath them.
+To find dark mode, open Settings, then scroll down and tap Display & Brightness.
+Here, you can toggle between the light and dark themes by tapping the tick box beneath them.
 Like the idea of having a brighter theme during the day and a darker one at night?
-Hit the Automatic toggle, then hit the Options button underneath to choose when you want the darker theme to kick in.
+Hit the Automatic toggle, and then the Options button underneath to choose when you want the darker theme to kick in.
 You can either tie it to Sunset to Sunrise or set a Custom Schedule.

 How to add Siri shortcuts

-Siri Shortcuts enables you to assign quick actions to Apple’s assistant, Siri.
-This feature arrived in iOS 12, but iOS 13 has seen Siri take a more prominent role, and you can now find Siri Shortcuts in its own app.
+Siri shortcuts let you assign quick actions to Apple’s assistant, Siri.
+This feature arrived in iOS 12, but with iOS 13, Siri takes a more prominent role, and you can now find Siri shortcuts in its own app.
 Tap the Shortcuts app to get started.
-Then tap the Create Shortcuts button to create the simplest sort of shortcut.
-The Automation tab allows your device to react intelligently to changing contexts, so it can play a specific song when you get home, or automatically share location to your other half when you’re coming home from work.
-Finally, the Gallery shows you a range of predefined Shortcuts so you can get going quickly or get inspiration for your own creations.
+Then, tap the Create Shortcuts button to create the simplest sort of shortcut.
+The Automation tab allows your device to react intelligently to changing contexts — for example, it can play a specific song when you get home or automatically share a location with someone when you’re coming home.
+The Gallery shows you a range of predefined shortcuts so you can get going quickly or get inspiration for your own creations.

 How to use Sign in With Apple

-Creating a new account for every app can be a chore, but at the same time, you don’t want to just sign in with your Facebook account to everything.
-Sign in With Apple allows you to use your Apple account to quickly sign into apps, and also shed the need to share personal information.
+Creating a new account for every app can be a chore, but you don’t want to just sign in to everything with your Facebook account, either.
+The solution: Sign in With Apple.
+This feature lets you use your Apple account to quickly sign into apps without having to share personal information, fill out forms, verify your email address, or choose a new password.